Effective Field Theory of Dark Matter Direct Detection With Collective Excitations: Effective Field Theory Calculation of Dark Matter Induced Collective Excitations

-\paragraph*{a) $\vect{v}^\perp$-independent operators: $\OO_1^{(\psi)}$, $\OO_4^{(\psi)}$.} For these, it is sufficient to set $e^{i\vect{q}\cdot\vect{x}_\alpha} \to 1$:
+\paragraph*{a) $\vect{v}_\psi$-independent operators: $\OO_1^{(\psi)}$, $\OO_4^{(\psi)}$.} For these, it is sufficient to set $e^{i\vect{q}\cdot\vect{x}_\alpha} \to 1$:

-So we obtain, respectively, the expectation values of the $\psi$ particle number and total spin for ion $l,j$, as one would expect for the lowest order ``coupling to charge'' ($\mathcal{O}_1^{(\psi)}$) and ``coupling to spin'' ($\mathcal{O}_4^{(\psi)}$) operators.
+So we obtain, respectively, the expectation values of the number and total spin of $\psi$ particles for ion $l,j$, as one would expect for the lowest order ``coupling to charge'' ($\mathcal{O}_1^{(\psi)}$) and ``coupling to spin'' ($\mathcal{O}_4^{(\psi)}$) operators.
+Note that $\langle \vect{S}_{\psi} \rangle_{lj}$ should not be confused with the total nuclear or ionic spin, which may also contain orbital angular momentum components.
+We will see in the next subsection that the total ionic spin (from electrons) is relevant for magnon excitations, and we will need to work out its decomposition into spin and orbital components (see Eq.~\eqref{eq:proj} below); the total nuclear spin, on the other hand, does not enter the calculation of phonon or magnon excitations.